Teaching

 In the Urban and Regional Planning and Development Department of the School of Architecture:

 • Digital Cities: Applications Design & Development: The course focuses on the design of digital spaces and e-services that sustain and improve the functioning of cities and city districts.
 It includes: (i) Presentation of case studies, cities that have developed broadband networks and digital services to support their operations, (ii) description of architectures of digital / smart cities through the review of the literature, and (iii) presentation of web technologies used in the development of smart city applications.
-Co-Lecturers: Assistant Prof. Christina Kakderi, Dr Anastasia Martzopoulou.
-Past Co-Lecturer: Prof. Nicos Komninos.
+Co-Lecturer: Dr Anastasia Martzopoulou.
+Past Co-Lecturers: Prof. Nicos Komninos, Assistant Prof. Christina Kakderi.

 In the Media Informatics Lab of the School of Journalism, Media and Communication: